leinadred/py_cp-monitoring/README.md

 # py_cp-monitoring
-Script for monitoring aspects of Check Point installation
+Script for monitoring aspects of Check Point installation // Still in development!

 ## monitoring = "ica"